stellaxyz/audits/README.md

 Stella protocol consists of 2 main parts:

-1. **Stella Lending**: Lenders can lend their tokens (eg. USDC, ETH, DAI, ...). to earn shared yield from strategy users.
+1. **Stella Lend**: Lenders can lend their tokens (eg. USDC, ETH, DAI, ...). to earn shared yield from strategy users.
-2. **Stella Strategies**: Strategy users can execute leveraged strategies on our whitelisted strategies by borrowing tokens from Stella Lending.
+2. **Stella Strategies**: Strategy users can execute leveraged strategies on our whitelisted strategies by borrowing tokens from Stella Lend.